Yuriy Tskhay

-Yuriy Tskhay (also spelled Yuri Tskhay, Yuri Tskhai, Yuri Chae; born 14 October 1948) is a Kazakh businessman, politician, and former boxing coach.
+Yuriy Andreyevich Tskhay (Юрий Андреевич Цхай; also spelled Yuri Tskhay, Yuri Tskhai, Yuri Chae; born 14 October 1948) is a Kazakh businessman, politician, and former boxing coach.
 He is a former member of the Senate of the Parliament of the Republic of Kazakhstan (4th and 5th convocations) and former boxing coach of the USSR, Kazakhstan and South Korea.

 In 2014, Tskhay was included in Forbes list of the 50 most influential businessmen in Kazakhstan.

 Member of the Alatau City Development Council.

 Biography

 Yuriy Tskhay was born into a family of ethnic Koreans.
 His parents were collective farm workers.

 Coaching career

 He began boxing in his youth and started his coaching career in 1968 at a youth sports school in the town of Chu, Jambyl Region.

 1973-1980 - Boxing coach in Zhambyl.

 1980-1990 - Coach of the Kazakh SSR national boxing team.

 1981-1990 - Assistant coach of the USSR national boxing team.

 1990-1992 - Head coach of the South Korean Olympic boxing team.

 During his coaching career, he trained athletes who later became Olympic medalists and world championship winners.